RikRoos/cherry2markdown/USERGUIDE.md

 Obsidian has a feature that automatically assigns each note a `# chapter title` based on the Markdown filename.
 If this is not desired and the user disables that feature, the converter can be configured to generate a title instead.

-In the TOML file the prefix text is current set to only a line `---`.
+In the TOML file the prefix text is currently set to only a divider line `---`.
 You can embed the variable `{title}` to display the generated title.

 ---
 ### Command-line Arguments